South Dakota Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed options.
-Standard vehicles ship affordably on open trailers.
+Standard vehicles ship affordably on open trailers exposed to weather.
 Reserve enclosed trailers for high-end or luxury cars needing extra protection.

 7